 Skip to Content

-Bien que – Even though, although
+Bien que (Even though, although)

-French word-of-the-day lesson: Bien que (even though, although)
+Bien que (Even though, although)

 Je travaillerai bien que je sois malade.